VakhoKontridze/VCore/Documentations/UIKit VIPER Architecture.md

 Responsibilities of the `Presenter` include:

 - Connecting all components
-- Communication with `ViewController` to trigger view configuration and other changes
+- Communicating with `ViewController` to trigger view configuration and other changes
 - Communicating with `Router` to trigger navigation towards and presentation of scenes, which in turn communicates with `ViewController`
-- Communicating with `Interactor` to interact with databases
+- Communicating with `Interactor` to interact with the databases
 - Storing and managing data.
 This includes `Parameters` passed from the previous scene.

 Responsibilities of the `Presenter` do not include: